fraserphysics/F_UNCLE/README.rst

 License
 -------

-F_UNCLE: Tools for understanding functional uncertanty Copyright (C) 2016  A. Fraser and S. Andrews
+F_UNCLE: Tools for understanding functional uncertainty Copyright (C) 2016  A. Fraser and S. Andrews

 This program is free software: you can redistribute it and/or modify